Marrickville: A municipality

 In 1861, Marrickville became a municipality.
 By the end of the decade, the suburb had a reputation of being rural and attractive.
 Dairies supplied the area and Sydney more broadly.
 In 1857 or 1864, pastoralist and politician Thomas Holt built a Victorian Gothic mansion known as 'The Warren'.
-The building was outfitted with many amenities, including an art gallery and Turkish baths.
+The building was outfitted with many amenities, including an art gallery and Victorian Turkish baths.
 It was later occupied by Carmelite nuns and for artillery training.
 Despite being demolished in 1919, the area it occupied is still known by some residents as The Warren.
 In 1878, the first municipal building was constructed, a town hall.
 Other structures built around this time included a school in 1864, a post-office in 1865, and a new train station in 1895.

 Around the time of the creation of the Aboriginal Protection Board in 1883, there are few records of Aboriginal people in the broader Cooks River area.
 Most Aboriginal people in the area were relocated by authorities to the suburb of La Perouse, although some remained and continued to fish the river.